 In the United States, we are preparing to commercialize nebulized ensifentrine ourselves, if approved.
-Despite the availability of current therapies, it is estimated that 1.2 million patients remain symptomatic following treatment with maximum therapy.
+Current maintenance COPD treatments in the U.S. generate approximately \$10.5 billion in sales.
+Despite the availability of these therapies, it is estimated that more than 1 million patients remain symptomatic following treatment with maximum therapy.
 These patients need therapies that can help improve their lung function and symptoms.
 In addition to the number of patients that remain symptomatic, COPD places a tremendous burden on the U.S. healthcare system with approximately \$50 billion in direct and indirect costs.

-Based on our market research, which was conducted with U.S. healthcare providers and payers, we anticipate ensifentrine would be used primarily as an add-on to dual or triple therapy regimens and we anticipate the majority of ensifentrine usage would be initiated by pulmonologists.
-Due to this focused prescriber base, we anticipate needing a field sales force of approximately 100 representatives.
+Based on our market research, conducted with U.S. healthcare providers and payers, we believe ensifentrine would be widely adopted and that the majority of ensifentrine's use would be primarily as an add-on to dual or triple therapy regimens.
+This is due to the urgent unmet need for new therapies to help improve lung function, symptoms and quality of life.
+Our market research also suggests the majority of ensifentrine usage would be initially commenced by pulmonologists.
+Due to this focused prescriber base, we anticipate a field sales force of approximately 100 representatives would be able to reach the potential ensifentrine opportunity.